Lemonjai/7D27M/README.md

-# README
+# 7M27D Readme

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This portfolio is created in Ruby on Rails and hosted on Heroku.
+The styling was written in SASS and some jQuery was used in rendering the mobile elements.
+This website is inspired by the "Portfolio" project from Mackenzie Child (https://www.mackenziechild.me).

+App Information:

-* Ruby version
+* Ruby version - 2.4.0

-* System dependencies

-* Configuration
+* Rails - 5.1.2

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Postgresql

-* ...
+* Heroku